Python expectaton library

 The whole point of the expect pattern is to allow concise assertions that generate predictable and good error messages.

-Best viewed in an example:
+Best viewed in an example (here from pytest)

 Line noise is reduced as much as possible, so the error message is displayed as near to the problematic code as possible.
 No stack traces to dig through, clear and consistent error messages that tell you what went wrong.
 Thats how assertions should work.